GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

       --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --resource-selector-rules-file='': Path to JSON file specifying the deny list of yaml objects for skaffold to NOT transform with 'image' and 'label' field replacements.
 NOTE: this list is additive to skaffold's default denylist and denylist has priority over allowlist
-      --set=[]: overrides templated manifest fields by provided key-value pairs --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+      --set=[]: overrides templated manifest fields by provided key-value pairs --set-value-file='': overrides templated manifest fields by a file containing key-value pairs in .env file format --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
   -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration
       --wait-for-connection=false: Blocks ending execution of skaffold until the /v2/events gRPC/HTTP endpoint is hit